Historic Manassas Farmers Market | Virginia

 Final Thoughts

 The Historic Manassas Farmers Market is a proud tradition that combines small-town charm with a big variety.
 Whether you’re shopping for groceries, enjoying a morning stroll through the vendors, or attending one of the seasonal festivals, this market has something to offer every visitor.
 It’s no surprise that the city of Manassas Farmer’s Market continues to grow in popularity, with locals and tourists alike sharing their experiences and city of Historic Manassas Farmers Market photos year after year.
-Visit their website or follow-on social media to plan your next trip and support local Virginia vendors.
+Visit their website or follow them on social media to plan your next trip and support local Virginia vendors.

 Share on Facebook